LE2P/pySolarDB/README.md

     # put the dates to a datetime format
     dates = [dt.strptime(date, "%Y-%m-%dT%H:%M:%SZ") for date in dates]

-    # plot the average global irradiance per week for the last 2 y
+    # plot the average global irradiance per day for the last 2 years

     plt.plot(dates, values)
 plt.legend(labels=sensors)